apache/trafficcontrol/docs/source/development/traffic_ops_api/v12/cachegroup.rst

 **POST /api/1.2/cachegroups/{:id}/queue_update**

-  Set server queue update flag value for all servers in the cachegroup and cdn.
+  Queue or dequeue updates for all servers assigned to a cache group limited to a specific CDN.

   Authentication Required: Yes